Tech Politics: AppStore and MalWare, Steve Jobs and Gaddafi

 After a holiday season where much time was spent removing truly evil malware (I’m looking at you, bastards at Win 7 “Antispyware” 2012), I felt my net-politics shifting rightward.
 Gulp!
 Am I getting tech fascist sympathies?

 In the human sphere, you understand that people living in unchecked violence and terror would turn to a strong dictator who promises security and order.
 This was the case made by Muammar Gaddafi when he warned that the country would descend into chaos without him.
-A good dictator promises order, control, safety.
+Dictators promises order, control, and safety.

 App Stores promise the same thing.
 And let’s be honest; they do deliver.
-If my sister had an iPad, there’s no way I would have wasted a day running system scans and ultimately throwing up my hands and re-installing the system.
-Centralized control keeps the bad guys out, and a bad guy that snuck in can be instantly eliminated with the flip of a switch from App Store HQ.
+If my sister had an iPad, I wouldn’t have wasted a day running system scans and ultimately reinstalling everything.
+Centralized control keeps the bad guys out, and a bad guy that sneaks in can be instantly eliminated with the flip of a switch.

-I bet Gaddafi wished that his police could have been so efficient at removing threats.
+I bet Gaddafi wished that his police were so efficient!

 And therein lies the rub.
-Who is to say what a threat is?
-Once the central authority has brought peace and safety by eliminating the original “bad guys,” its only a matter of course that they re-define bad guys to include threats to their central power.
+Who’s to say what a threat is?
+Once the central authority has brought peace and safety by eliminating the original bad guys, it’s only a natural progression that they re-define “bad guys” to include all threats to their central power.
 And extract as much tax as possible for access to their market.

-This is the tech libertarian view, to which I would like to subscribe.
-But after some days in the trenches of average computer users, I am sympathetic to more centralized control — for the moment.
+Anti-central-control is the “tech libertarian” view, to which I would like to subscribe.
+But after some days in the trenches of average users, I am more sympathetic centralized control.

 The question is: can the tech world find a balance between App store totalitarianism and malware-infested libertarian anarchy?
 What does tech democracy look like?

-As per my old thesis project, I think trust needs to a tech overhaul.
+As per my old thesis project, I think tech needs a trust overhaul.
 But for now, it’s interesting to watch the pendulum of tech swing rightward.

 I’m ok with opt-in dictatorships like, say, Apple’s App Store.